nhsexperience/nhs-experience/docs/digital-health-check/gp-integration.md

 Is there value for them in entering “untrusted data” into a record Who is liable for errors / non factual data?

 ### [Pull not Push Pull Based Model]({% link digital-health-check/gp-integration-pull.md %})

 GPs have a way to access patient generated data, via different system.

 Integrate CIS2 OpenId as an additional identity provider alongside NHS Login.
 This would then allow GP’s to login to access data, rather than pulls.

+### Client Side GP Integration
+- App runs on each GP desktop
+- This receives health check data and writes it to that GP's system

 ### No direct access
 Data kept in patients account, they shared when physically in with GP?